Skip to main content

 In Procore, you can create two types of 'commitments': subcontracts and purchase orders.

 • Set Up Your Contract Configuration, Dates, Distribution Lists and Settings.
 Your company's Procore Administrator can work with you to define your project's default contract configuration.
 This is an important step before you start creating commitments on a project.
 You can choose the number of variation tiers for your commitments.
 You can also enable a variety of dates to use on your contracts by default.
-Settings also include default distribution list settings, your default accounting methods, setting a retention percent (if applicable), and deciding to enable financial markup or payments by default.
+Settings also include default distribution list settings, your default accounting methods, setting a retention percent (if applicable) and deciding to enable financial markup or payments by default.
 For details, see Configure Settings: Commitments

 • Create Your Project's Purchase Orders.
 In Procore, a Purchase Order (PO) is a documented financial commitment that details the types, quantities and agreed-upon prices for products or services.
-As part of the procurement process, purchase orders are created by a 'buyer' (for example, a specialty contractor) and issued to a 'seller' (for example, a supplier) to cover the cost of a contract.
+As part of the procurement process, purchase orders are created by a 'buyer' (for example, a speciality contractor) and issued to a 'seller' (for example, a supplier) to cover the cost of a contract.
 Once accepted by the 'seller,' a purchase order represents an agreement between the two parties.
 See Create a Purchase Order

 Tip

 In Procore, purchase orders and subcontracts are used exclusively to bill for pre-determined costs recorded in your project's budget.
 It's important to note that purchase orders are not designed to be used as a running tab.
-For example, if your company's practice is to create an progress claim to pay for your purchase orders as items are delivered, you would want to create a direct cost instead of a purchase order.
+For example, if your company's practice is to create a progress claim to pay for your purchase orders as items are delivered, you would want to create a direct cost instead of a purchase order.
 See Direct Costs Tool

 • Create Your Project's Subcontracts.
 A subcontract is a contractual agreement between the contracting company and the subcontractors who perform the scope of work.
-In Procore, there are two ways to create a subcontract: (1) You can Award a Winning Tender and Convert it into a Subcontract, or you can (2) directly Create a Subcontract in the Commitments tool.
+In Procore, there are two ways to create a subcontract: (1) You can Award a Winning Tender and Convert it into a Subcontract or you can (2) directly Create a Subcontract in the Commitments tool.

-• Create a Payments Issued Register.
-After you start issuing payments on your project, you can create a register to track the payments you've issued.
+• Create a Payments Issued Log.
+After you start issuing payments on your project, you can create a log to track the payments you've issued.
 Your budget and budget reports are automatically updated to reflect your entries.
 See Add Payments Issued

 To learn what else you can do with the Commitments tool, see Commitments.